njoguamos/laravel-cashapp/README.md

 # A laravel package scaffolding Cash App API.

 ## Why Use this Package?

-1. The requests are automatically signed
+1. All requests to the Network and Management APIs are automatically [signed](https://developers.cash.app/docs/api/technical-documentation/api-fundamentals/requests/signing-requests).

 ## Installation